32u2/simple-shop/NOTES/README.md

-This folder will contain notes and screenshots.
+This folder will contain notes, screenshots and odd dev resources.

 # The stack